Presentation of the association

 In 1999, Australians join the troop.

-In 2019, the 150 cars will come from 10 countries in Europe, the USA and Australia.
+In 2023, 150 cars are expeted from 10 countries in Europe or from the USA.

 Patrick Rollet, President.

 He organizes the general program and the registration of participants.
-He is President of the International Federation of Historic Vehicles (FIVA) and Director of the FFVE.
+He has been President of the International Federation of Historic Vehicles (FIVA) from 2013 to 2019 and is Director of the FFVE, in charge of international affairs.

 Frank Huard, Vice President, also responsible for the motorcycle section, whose role is critical to the smooth flow of participants, especially when presenting cars to the public.
 He is in charge of the event’s road book.
 Franck is also President of AVIV, the club of Ille & Vilaine (see our websites links)